 Protein Reference Dataset

 In order to facilitate future analyses of ancient protein data, we also generated a publicly-available palaeoproteomic hominid reference dataset, using Modules 1 and 2.
 We translated 204 publicly available whole genomes from all 4 extant Hominid genera [21, 22, 33].
 Details on the preparation of the translated samples can be found in the supplementary materials.
 We also translated multiple ancient genomes from VCF files, including those of several Neanderthals and one Denisovan [34, 35].
 Since the dataset is tailored for palaeoproteomic tree sequence reconstruction, we chose to translate proteins that have previously been reported as present in either teeth or bone tissue.
 We compiled a list of 1696 proteins from previous studies [36, 37, 38, 39, 40, 41] and successfully translated 1,543 of them.
 For each protein, we translated the canonical isoform as well as all alternative isoforms, leading to a total of 10,058 protein sequences for each individual in the dataset.
 Details on the creation of the protein list can be found in the supplementary materials.
 The palaeoproteomic hominid reference dataset is publicly available online at Zenodo, under the name ’Hominid Palaeoproteomic Reference Dataset’.

+Closing remarks

+The workflows presented here aim to facilitate phylogenetic reconstruction using ancient protein data to a wider audience, as well as to streamline these processes and enable greater reproducibility in the field.
+Although we highly encourage the use of the tools and methods utilized by our workflows, we still caution against the overinterpretation of paleoproteomic results.
+Deriving species relationships from ancient proteins is still a relatively new endeavor and as a result, our understanding of this data, their quantity and quality requirements, robustness and accuracy are all largely unexplored.
+We believe that palaeoproteomic data should therefore be used in combination with other sources of information in order to make accurate evolutionary inferences.

 Availability and Community Guidelines

-PaleoProPhyler is publicly available on github: The software requires the prior installation of Conda.
+PaleoProPhyler is publicly available on github: The software requires a linux OS and the installation of Conda.
 The github repository contains a tutorial for using the workflow presented here, with the proteins recovered from the Homo antecessor and Gigantopithecus blacki as examples.
 We welcome code contributions, feature requests, and bug reports via Github.
 The software is released under a CC-BY license.